 The image of the operad structure in Proposition~\ref{deltaoperad} under the Yoneda embedding gives: \begin{cor} The collection of representable simplicial sets $(\Delta[n])_{n\geq0}$ forms a unital operad in the category of simplicial sets. \end{cor}

-If $X$ is a simplicial set, then the unital operad structure on the sequence $\Delta[n]$, $n\geq 0$, induces a counital cooperad structure on the sequence $X_n=\hom(\Delta[n],X)$.
-That is, the sequence $(X_n)_{n\geq0}$ forms a counital cooperad with
+If $X$ is a simplicial set, then the unital operad structure on the sequence $\Delta[n]$, $n\geq 0$, induces a co--unital co--operad structure on the sequence $X_n=\hom(\Delta[n],X)$.
+That is, the sequence $(X_n)_{n\geq0}$ forms a co--unital co--operad with